-POLICY ENV 13: FLOOD RISK RESILIENCE - Development proposals for new development affecting an area larger than 9m2 in flood risk zones 2 and 3 and within the areas of surface water flood risk indicated in Figure 17 will be required, where appropriate, to demonstrate that the benefit of development outweighs the harm in relation to its adverse impact on national and Hinckley & Bosworth Borough Council climate change targets, and that it will not conflict with locally applicable flood resilience strategies and mitigation infrastructure.
+POLICY ENV 13: FLOOD RISK RESILIENCE - Development proposals for new development in flood risk zones 2 and 3 and within the areas of surface water flood risk indicated in Figure 16 will be required, where appropriate, to demonstrate that the benefit of development outweighs the harm in relation to its adverse impact on national and Hinckley & Bosworth Borough Council climate change targets, and that it will not conflict with locally applicable flood resilience strategies and mitigation infrastructure.

-Proposals to construct new (or modify existing) floodwater management infrastructure (ditches, roadside gullies, retention pools, etc.), including within the built-up areas, will be strongly supported.
+Proposals to construct new (or modify existing) floodwater management infrastructure (ditches, roadside gullies, retention pools, etc.), including within the built-up areas, will be supported.